greg-martinez44/greg-martinez44.github.io/about-me.md

 I like to write as well.
 I like to get my ideas across to people.
 Writing is one of the few ways that I can expresss my creative urges.
 Even if what I write from day to day is very straightforward and fact-heavy.
 The push and pull of getting the balance of a sentence just right; the struggle to find the right word; the joy when someone references your work and can find the answer they were looking for.
 I find the craft very satisfying.

 ## What I do for work

+My title is "data engineer", but I wear many hats.
+I have helped with some data engineering projects -- creating pipelines for migrating to Unity or helping practices transfer data from one account to another.
+But I also play support; I help the technical writing team with MCP documentation and beyond; I help with AI engineering and creating chatbots; and I help cloud engineering efforts for MCP to update scripts and workflows.

+I would like to focus more on technical writing.
+I have plans to work on some more detailed documentation for working in Databricks.
+I also have plans to extend our AI offerings both through Azure OpenAI and Databricks's model.